realm/realm-js/packages/realm-app-importer/README.md

   --password             Password of an adminstrative user
                                                   [string] [default: "password"]
   --config               Path for the realm-cli configuration to temporarily
-                         store credentials
-                                         [string] [default: "realm-config.json"]
-  --apps-directory-path  Path to temporarily copy the app while importing it
-                                             [string] [default: "imported-apps"]
-  --app-id-path          Saves the app id to a file at this path        [string] --app-id-port          Starts up an HTTP server and serves the app id [number]
+                         store credentials    [string] [default: "realm-config"] --apps-directory-path  Path to temporarily copy the app while importing it [string] [default: "imported-apps"] --app-id-path          Saves the app id to a file at this path        [string] --app-id-port          Starts up an HTTP server and serves the app id [number] --clean-up             Should the tool delete temporary files when exiting?
+                                                       [boolean] [default: true]
 ```

 Besides the `<template-path>` the CLI takes a few optional runtime parameters, most of which should be self-explanatory and set to defaults that should ease the use-case of integration tests agains local deployments.

-When using this for integration tests, there exists a couple of ways to get a hold of the id of the app, once it's imported:
+When using the `import` command, a consuming integration test can to get a hold of the id of the app, in a couple of ways:

 1. the consuming test harness can use the package programmatically, instantiating the `AppImporter` class and calling its `importApp` method, which returns a `Promise<{ appId: string }>`.
 2. the `--app-id-path` runtime option saves the app id to a file, which can be read by the test harness.